Frequently Asked Questions

-Heater longevity depends on the type of heater and how often it’s used.
-Some areas have unusually salty or acidic water which can accelerate heater deterioration.
 In general, a sauna heater should last anywhere from 5 to 20 years.
-Sauna heater in commercial saunas are subject to much more vigorous use.
-One year of commercial use is comparable to 50 years of normal home use.
+(Sauna heaters in commercial saunas are subject to much more vigorous use.
+One year of commercial use is comparable to 50 years of normal home use.)

 How many times a week do people usually use the sauna?

 On average, people use their saunas two to three times a week.
-Many people use them every day—where it becomes part of the daily wellness programs.
+Many people use them every day, as it becomes part of their daily wellness program.
 Others use them more sporadically.
-It’s totally up to user preferences and lifestyles.
+It’s totally up to your preferences and lifestyle.

-How can I find good public or hotel saunas in the US?
+How can I find good public or hotel Traditional Finnish Saunas in the United States?